 Q: Are we able to choose who marries us?

 A: In order for us to provide the greatest amount of flexibility with wedding dates and times for our couples we have a number of clergy, some of whom are retired and some of whom are female, that we are lucky enough to be able to call on to take weddings for us when our Rector is not available.
 Therefore allocation of clergy is based on availability on a certain day and time so unfortunately we are unable to take specific requests for a particular clergy member.
-If, however, you have a family member or friend who is licensed to conduct weddings in church who you would like to take or be part of your wedding service please contact our Parish Administrator.
+If, however, you have a family member or friend who is licensed to conduct weddings in church who you would like to take or be part of your wedding service please contact our Church Administrator.

 Q: We do not live in your Parish but would like to marry in your church, is that possible?

 A: Legally you have to live in the Parish where you are to be married but there are obviously many reasons why you want to be married in one of our churches.
 The residency rules have recently been changed to accommodate some of these reasons.
 You can now get married in any church if you were baptized there, if you are on the confirmation register of the church, if you have lived in the Parish for at least 6 months or if you have attended worship in the church for 6 months.
 You can also get married in any church if your parents or grandparents were married there or if your parents have lived or worshipped at the church for 6 months.
-Please do contact Beverley if you have any problems with this.
+Please do contact us if you have any problems with this.

 Q: One of us or both of us are divorced, can we still marry in your church?

 A: We do marry people who have been married before but this is at the Rector’s discretion and you will need to be interviewed by him.
 The Rector interviews all wedding couples and has the final say as to whether the wedding will take place.
-He usually does this after the paperwork has been completed by Beverley.
+He usually does this after the paperwork has been completed by our administrator.

 Q: How much will the wedding cost?